HarshChaudhary1312/PYTHON-GDP-Analysis/README.md

 The project is structured as follows:

-- `gdp_analysis.ipynb`: Jupyter Notebook containing the analysis process.
+- `GDP-Analysis.ipynb`: Jupyter Notebook containing the analysis process.
 - `gdp_dataset.csv`: The dataset used for analysis.
 - `README.md`: This file, providing an overview of the project and instructions for usage.